rsahlin/graphics-by-opengl/README.md

 ﻿#graphics-by-opengl
-PBR based renderer in Java using OpenGLES.
+PBR based renderer in Java using OpenGLES (Vulkan support is planned)

 A forward renderer using node hierarchy to render meshes.
 Limits number of passes in order to reach high fps in 4-8K resolution and on mobile devices.